“My in-laws Live With Me”-My experience

 I’ve learned most of my Spanish from watching novellas on Netflix so I can understand a bit more when someone speaks to me, but it has to be slowly (unless I have a mojito ha!).
 I know enough just to pass by and order something at the market.

-There would be misunderstandings most of the time because of the language barrier.
+Most of the time, there would be misunderstandings because of the language barrier.

 I knew some Spanish, but my MIL would speak so fast that I couldn’t understand and would get frustrated at me when I didn’t know what she was saying…. so that really drove a wedge in the house.